 Business Class Cabin & Seat

 Etihad’s 787-900 Dreamliner features Business Studio seats.
-These seating booths offer a fully-flat bed of up to 204cm, complete with the Etihad turndown service (including a mattress, cotton pyjamas and slippers).
-Each seat has aisle access and there are plenty of useful surfaces & tables, storage plus a footrest.
+These seating booths offer a fully flat bed of up to 204cm, complete with the Etihad turndown service (including a mattress, cotton pajamas, and slippers).
+Each seat has aisle access, and there are plenty of useful surfaces & tables, storage, plus a footrest.
 Four lighting choices create the perfect mood in your Business Studio, ranging from dimmable reading and table lights through to pretty mood lighting.

-Each Pearl Business Class Seat has an 18.5-inch LCD screen with the usual films, tv shows, tv channels, audio programmes and CD.
-In-flight telephone and WiFi is also available on newer planes.
+Each Pearl Business Class Seat has an 18.5-inch LCD screen with the usual films, TV shows, TV channels, audio programs, and CD.
+In-flight telephone and Wi-Fi are also available on newer planes.

 What are the best seats on Etihad’s B787-9 Dreamliner?

 See Etihad seat map.
-I prefer the A & K window seats which face forward and of course have aisle access.
-I would not choose seat 5 C & H which are facing backwards and are the seats which are closest to the toilet doors for passing traffic.
+We prefer the A & K window seats which face forward and, of course, have aisle access.
+I would not choose seats 5 C & H, which are facing backward and are the seats that are closest to the toilet doors for passing traffic.

 Food On Etihad

-Once I was seated, I was offered a glass of water, orange juice or Champagne along with a hot towel.
-Soon after take off, dinner was served.
-As as starter, I choose rare seared tuna with citrus salad.
+Once I was seated, I was offered a glass of water, orange juice, or Champagne along with a hot towel.
+Soon after takeoff, dinner was served.

 A separate ‘all day’ menu also provides food that you can order at any time throughout the flight.

-About 60 minutes before landing in Abu Dhabi, I had a breakfast of passionfruit smoothie, yoghurt with granola and stewed apple.
+About 60 minutes before landing in Abu Dhabi, I had a breakfast of passionfruit smoothie, yogurt with granola, and stewed apple.